-Description: Participate in efforts to promote economic development in Hunterdon County and the NJTPA region, including participation in the implementation of recommendations of "Hunterdon County Plan for the Future" (Hunterdon County Economic Development Strategy -CEDS), NJTPA's Regional Comprehensive Economic Development Strategy (CEDS) and Together North Jersey Plan.
+Description: Participate in efforts to promote economic development in Hunterdon County and the NJTPA region, including participation in the implementation of recommendations of "Hunterdon County Plan for the Future" (Hunterdon County Economic Development Strategy - CEDS), NJTPA's Regional Comprehensive Economic Development Strategy (CEDS), Together North Jersey Plan, and Greater Raritan Workforce Development Board (WDB) Local Area Plan 2016-2020.

-Serve as a primary stakeholder in the CEDS implementation as a local resource on transportation issues facilitate public outreach, and provide technical assistance to advance recommendations of the County and Regional CEDS efforts/Together North Jersey Plan.
+Serve as a primary stakeholder in the CEDS implementation and serve as a local resource on transportation issues.
+Facilitate public outreach, and provide technical assistance to advance recommendations of the County and Regional CEDS efforts, the Together North Jersey Plan, and WDB.
 Work efforts may include, but are not limited to, serving on advisory committees, providing reports of available transportation, conducting surveys, or facilitating interaction between employers and the NJTPA.

-• Facilitate implementation of transportation recommendations of "Hunterdon County Plan for the Future" (CEDS document), Regional CEDS, and Together North Jersey Plan.
+Facilitate implementation of transportation recommendations of "Hunterdon County Plan for the Future" (CEDS document), Regional CEDS, Together North Jersey Plan, and Greater Raritan Workforce Development Board (WDB) Local Area Plan 2016-2020.